braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/webhooks/creating_a_webhook.md

 ### Personalization

-[Personalization][15] is supported in both the JSON key-value pairs option and the raw text option.
+[Personalization][15] is supported in both the JSON key value pairs option and the raw text option.
 You can include any user attribute, [custom attribute][17] or [event property][18] in your request.
 For example, you can include a customer’s first name and email in your request.
 Don’t forget to include a [default value][19] for each attribute.

 ### Internationalization